LayersOfAbstraction/LayersOfAbstraction.github.io/_posts/0001-01-17-displaying-auth0-user-profiles-in-ASP.NET-6-MVC-part1.md

 <img src="../images/Displaying-auth0-user-profiles-in-ASP.NET-Core-MVC/Create_Auth0_DB_Connection_And_User.gif" class="image fit" alt="Create_Auth0_User_and_DB_conn"/>

-## Install and configure Auth0 Authentication Management API ##
+## Install and configure Auth0 Management API ##

 To get a list of users from Auth0 and read them in our application we have three ways of doing it.
 We can use the "export job", "User Import extension" or  the Auth0 Management API they wrote.

 We will use the API for this tutorial.
 Please note Auth0 limits the number of users you can return.
 If you exceed that limit [please click here and wait a few seconds before Auth0 automatically scrolls to the desired heading.
 No need to scroll.](https://auth0.com/docs/api/management/v2#!/Users/get_users)